llihwerd/telling-stories/README.md

 * Step into the role of a Pokemon Trainer in the world of Pokemon!
 * Decide where the story goes by choosing between possible actions.
-* There are numerous different endings to the game, choose wisely!
+* There are numerous different endings to the game, so choose wisely!

 ![Choice of Starter Pokemon](https://img1.wsimg.com/isteam/ip/1da0c1d6-0276-4dec-be05-23cf138b20ca/Screenshot%202024-01-05%20at%2010.20.46%E2%80%AFAM.png)